 - Go beyond Sponsored Products Ads (if you can).
 As a brand-registered seller, you have access to Sponsored Brands Ads and Sponsored Display Ads, which means you can get your product in front of shoppers in more places on and off the Amazon Marketplace.

 - Check your automatic campaigns for competitors’ ASINs where you can find even more keywords.
 Learn more about how to leverage ASINs in Search Term Reports.

 - Stay curious and hungry.
 Look for opportunities, however small, and seize those to differentiate your ad campaigns from those of your competitors.

-Both Amazon’s Seller Central and Vendor Central are great when it comes to reports and account health, but they’re jam-packed and they offer no competitive edge when it comes to ad campaigns.
+Neither Amazon’s Seller Central nor Vendor Central help when it comes to ad campaigns.
 If you’re serious about Amazon PPC, you need a tool that can focus on Amazon Advertising.
 Consider an enhanced ad-management tool like Seller Labs Pro, which gives you increased capabilities and deeper insights.